Ru-Pirie/ru-pirie/README.md

 Heyo, my name is Rubens i'm a computer science and engernering student currently studying at secondary school in my final year.
 I wish to go onto the Aerospace sector or something to do with that sorta thing.
 Recently I realy got into programming and learnt JavaScript which im pretty happy with now and have now decided to start learning C due to that being the most common language used in the mission crytical area.

 ## My Future
+These are some of my future goals and things which I want to do!
+- [ ] Learn C
+- [ ] Learn Kotlin
+- [ ] Get started on a proper project
+- [ ] Setup my own website with protfolio and stuff

 ## My Projects
 1. The first real widly used project that I have worked on was a noticiation schedular to help some friends out during the pandemic.
 The code is in no way nice or clean it was just something which I wrote in a day.